 Favreau’s untitled Star Wars series will be among the new series to release on Disney’s streaming service.
 Digital Trends reports the program will cost upwards of $100 million to produce, making it one of the most expensive TV series ever, along with GAME OF THRONES and THE CROWN.

 Currently, Favreau is directing Disney’s live-action THE LION KING which stars Donald Glover, Beyoncé and James Earl Jones, to name a few.
 Favreau has a long history with Disney as his Marvel credits show and will not only direct the Star Wars series but will also write the script and serve as executive producer.

 Keep checking Movieguide® for more updates on the latest projects for the Disney streaming service.

-Sources:Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Sources:Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!